 I try to incorporate plenty of fish in my diet.
 It can be tough because my husband is not a big seafood fan, but I could eat it every day!

 He prefers milder tasting fish and lucky for him swordfish fits his expectations.

-What does swordfish tastes like?
+What does grilled swordfish taste like?

-We enjoy swordfish plucked fresh out of the ocean when we visit my folks who live on the Outer Banks of North Carolina.
-And we eat it whenever we can.
+We enjoy swordfish plucked fresh out of the ocean when we visit my folks who live on the Outer Banks of North Carolina and we eat it whenever we can.

 But back in Ohio I buy it frozen and let it thaw in the refrigerator until I’m ready to use it.

 For this recipe, I mixed together a summer fruit salsa of peaches, tomatoes and avocados and tossed it with lime juice and fresh herbs from the garden.